Feature spotlight

 Go deeper

-Use these pages when the contributor view points to a broader system issue.
+Use these pages when the contributor view points to a wider system issue.

 They help you move from one person's context into team, repo, or manager workflow follow-through.